 People have the appropriate skills to maintain a living wage employment.

-WORKFORCE DEVELOPMENT: Individuals have the training and skills needed to obtain and maintain family-sustaining employment.
+Priority Focus Area: Individuals have the training and skills needed to obtain and maintain family-sustaining employment.

 People in Southern Kentucky expressed that skill development, sustainable employment, and job availability are among the most important issues to be addressed in the community: